ibm-messaging/mq-dev-patterns/dotnet/README.md

 ## Run the samples with TLS

-If you are using a .NET managed client, then the underlying .NET framework will carry out the TLS handshake with the MQ Server.
-Any exceptions generated in the .NET layer during the TLS handshake will surface as server or queue not found - [2059](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.4.0/com.ibm.mq.tro.doc/q041290_.htm).

-To overcome this you need to import the client .p12 (or client side .kdb) certificate into Windows.

 ### For the Cloud Users:

 If your queue manager is on cloud you will need the `public certificate` of the queue manager.
 For IBM MQ on IBM Cloud, you can obtain this certificate by navigating to the `Key store` tab in your MQ service instance, then downloading the `public certificate` of the Queue Manager.